 Imagine yourself an exiled French aristocrat at Chateau Sychrov

 Enjoy a day in Prague at leisure.
-You can journey inside St. James Church and its evocative Gothic interior or check out the rococo façade of Kinsky Palace.
+You can journey inside St. James Church and its evocative Gothic interior or check out the Rococo facade of Kinsky Palace.
 This evening, join an optional excursion to Château Sychrov for a concert and dinner.
-Included meals: breakfast

 Extend Your Stay

 Dubbed the “Rome of the North”, Salzburg is a beautiful city filled with museums, mansions, parks and churches.
 The birthplace of Mozart and the setting for the Sound of Music, lovers and music-lovers will delight in this romantic destination.

 Absorb the ancient castle and atmospheric Old Town at Cesky Krumlov

 Stop in Cesky Krumlov, one of the Czech Republic’s most delightful villages, for a guided tour of the impeccably maintained 13th-century castle once inhabited by the Rosenbergs.
 Arrive later in Salzburg to spend a free afternoon.